cdsittampalam/documentation/docs/Partner API.md

 All users that generate an API key have the same permissions when they use the Partner API.

+You generate an API key when you want to connect to the demo environment for testing; you also generate a key in the server environment for going Live.

 :::note
 Notes on Managing your API Key